unavi-xyz/wired-protocol/spatial/README.md

 # Spatial Protocol

-The Wired's spatial protocol is primarily concerned with running interactive user-created content in a dynamic 3D environment.
+The Wired's spatial protocol is concerned with running interactive user-created content in a dynamic 3D environment.

 ## Scenes (glXF)